endail/hx711-pico-c/README.md

 In the example code above, the final statement closes communication with the HX711.
 This leaves the HX711 in a powered-up state. `hx711_close` and `hx711_multi_close` stops the internal state machines from reading data from the HX711.
 Whereas `hx711_power_down` and `hx711_multi_power_down` also begins the power down process on a HX711 chip by setting the clock pin high.

+### Synchronising Multiple Chips

+When using multiple HX711 chips, it is possible they may become desynchronised if not powered up simultaneously.
+You can use `hx711_multi_sync()` which will power down and power up all chips together.

 ### Save HX711 Gain to Chip

 By setting the HX711 gain with `hx711_set_gain` and then powering down, the chip saves the gain for when it is powered back up.
 This is a feature built-in to the HX711.